Choosing the Right Pillow for a Good Night’s Sleep

 Cotton pillows, like Wool pillows, are naturally hypo-allergenic and resistant to dust mites and mold.
 Cotton pillows tend to be somewhat flat and firm.
 However, they are often a smart choice for people with allergies and chemical sensitivities.
 Cotton pillows are also great for summer weather or people who tend to get warm when they sleep because they help keep you cool.

 Latex pillows are yet another natural option and tend to be more firm than down, but still very comfortable.
 They hold their shape and are harder to squish.
 Latex is resistant to mold and dust mites.
 Contoured pillows designed to deliver extra support to the head and neck, or to restrict movement during sleep, are made from latex.

 Memory foam pillows have become tremendously popular in recent years because they conform to your individual shape.
 Responding to your weight and body heat, memory foam softens and conforms to the lines of your head, neck, and shoulders, while evenly distributing your weight across the surface of the pillow.
 These qualities make it a popular choice for people with head and neck pain, or pressure points that cause discomfort during sleep.
 Be aware that these pillows can also give off chemical smells, particularly when they are brand-new, which can cause a reaction in some people.
-We recommend a lavender pillow spray or your favorite calming essential oil to promote a peaceful first sleep.
+Try throwing it in the dryer for 10-15 minutes to help get rid of the smell, or follow special instructions provided by the manufacturer.
+We also recommend a lavender pillow spray or your favorite calming essential oil to promote a peaceful first sleep.

 Specialty Pillows can help with additional support and stability.
 There are cervical and contour pillows to help with neck and back pain.
 There are also body pillows which can provide support, stability, and relief at multiple pressure points along the body.